-If a Ph.D. committee member is unable to attend the exams in person, that member may participate via videoconference, telephone conference, or other electronic means.
-Under these circumstances, permission from the Graduate School must be granted at least three weeks in advance of the exams.
+If a Ph.D. committee member is unable to attend the exams in person, that member should use interactive audio-visual technology to participate.
+If unable to connect with video, audio-only participation may be allowed.
+Under these circumstances, notification to the Graduate School must accompany the Examination Request form (see Scheduling Comprehensive Examination on p.
+27 and Scheduling Final Oral Examination on p.
+30) at least two weeks in advance of the exams.